Turkey Travel Tips: 22 Things to Know Before Going to Turkey

 Like many countries around the world, you may not be able to freely enter Turkey depending on your country of origin.

 Surprisingly, this is a key aspect that often slips the minds of those living in developed countries (myself included).
-Yet, even citizens of countries like the United States require applying for a visa to visit Turkey.
+Yet, even citizens of countries like the United States are required to apply for a visa to visit Turkey.
 Quite astonishing, isn’t it?

 For Americans, it is quite simple: all you have to do is fill in a form online and pay $50.
 You’ll get an e-Visa in just a few minutes, allowing you to stay for up to 90 days.